SimonCropp/Argon/docs/Serializer/NamingStrategyCamelCase.md

 # Camel case property names

-This sample uses a `Argon.Serialization.CamelCaseNamingStrategy` specified using a contract resolver to camel case serialized property names.
+This sample uses a `Argon.CamelCaseNamingStrategy` specified using a contract resolver to camel case serialized property names.

 <!-- snippet: NamingStrategyCamelCaseTypes -->
 <a id='snippet-namingstrategycamelcasetypes'></a>